-Winter Density

-Lettuce p.
-29
+Winter Density Lettuce p.
+27

 Champion

+Collards p.
+23

 Red Russian

 Kale p.
-25
+24

 Mid-Summer

 We sow our earliest fall broccoli and cabbage in early June, by July 4th at the latest.
 We make a second, late sowing by mid-July, adding cauliflower & Chinese cabbage.
 We do a large sowing of carrots late-July through mid-August for fall and winter harvest.
-Kohlrabi and rutabaga should be sown by early to mid-
+Kohlrabi and rutabaga should be sown by early to mid-August.

-BEETS Lutz Green Leaf, Chioggia, Bulls Blood .
-20°F (roots), 16°F (leaves) · Sow before the soil warms or wait until cool weather to try again, as beets don't germinate well in hot soil.
+BEETS Lutz Green Leaf, Chioggia, Bulls Blood · 20°F (roots), 16°F (leaves) · Sow beets before hot weather arrives.

-Broccoli 28°F · Leaves can handle to 15°F, but heads are more tender.
+BROCCOLI 28°F · Leaves can handle to 15°F, but heads are more tender.